thedonutfactory/donut/README.md

-# DonutBox
+# DonutBox 🍩
-DonutBox is an easy to use runtime for executing homomorphically encrypted programs
+DonutBox is an easy to use runtime for developing and executing fully homomorphic programs with a new programming language called `donut`.

 ## Buidl